aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/cellshelper/_index.md

 ```

 Merges some large xls files to a xls file.

+**Remarks**

 This method only supports merging data, style and formulas to the new file.
 The cached file is used to store some temporary data.

 **Parameters:**
 | Parameter | Type | Description |